UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 Work-related costs are also not considered when figuring out the minimum wage per hour in the UK.
 It indicates an employee’s job-related charges or fees include no deduction to determine the minimum wage.

-By 2024, the UK minimum wage is likely to change in ways that could help you if you are an Indian student looking for work in the UK.
+By 2025, the UK minimum wage will likely change in ways that could help you if you are an Indian student looking for work in the UK.

 Frequently Asked Questions